 (Lights on the Graben: always a favourite with visitors)

 The giant Christmas chandelier lights along the Graben pedestrianised street at the very heart of the city stay up through New Year.
-Beneath them, you can traditionally enjoy a waltz under the guidance of a ballroom dancing school.
+Beneath them, you can usually enjoy a waltz under the guidance of a ballroom dancing school.

 You might need the practice for the communal waltz likely to break out on Stephansplatz as the crowds listen to the cathedral’s Pummerin bell ring in the New Year at midnight.